eisenbeisr/CSC466-OffensiveSecurityResearch/README.md

 # Phase 1 Objectives

-- Set up the `Kali Linux VM` as the attack system and the `Metasploitable2 VM` as the target.
+- Set up the `Kali Linux VM` as the attack system
+- Set up the `Windows 10 VM` as the target system.
-- Use `Nmap` for port scanning and discovering vulnerabilities on the target system, followed by using the `Metasploit Framework` to exploit the vulnerabilities.
+- Use `Nmap` for port scanning and discovering vulnerabilities on the target system
 - Document the technical steps taken and our findings.

-# Phase 1.1 - Setting up the Metasploitable 2 VM
+# Phase 1.1 - Setting up the Windows 10 VM

 - Download `Oracle Virtual Box VM` software from https://www.virtualbox.org
-- Download the `Metasploitable2` iso image from http://sourceforge.net/projects/metasploitable/files/Metasploitable2/metasploitable-linux-2.0.0.zip/download
+- Download the `Windows 10` iso image from https://www.microsoft.com/en-us/software-download/windows10
 - Extract the files from the downloaded zip file
 - Create a new VM instance in VirtualBox with the following hardware requirements:
   + **2 GB Memory**
   + **1 CPU**
-  + **Create a Virtual Hard Disk (or Use an Existing Hard Disk File)**
+  + **Create a Virtual Hard Disk with 60 GB of storage**
-- Install the `Metasploitable2` iso image onto the newly created VM instance
+- Install the `Windows 10` iso image onto the newly created VM instance
-- Change the **Network Adapter** to **Host-only Adapter** in the `Metasploitable2 VM` machine settings
+- Change the **Network Adapter** to **Host-only Adapter** in the `Windows 10` machine settings
-- Start the `Metasploitable2 VM`
+- Start the `Windows 10 VM`

 # Phase 1.2 - Setting up the Kali Linux VM